arialhamed/arialhamed.github.io/_pages/tools/html-to-escape.md

 # HTML to Escape Code Sequence

-This was an idea that i had so that i don't have to keep on copying off from <a href="" target="_blank">other sources</a>, i'm just lazy so i got to work to make something to do it for me.
+This was an idea that i had so that i don't have to keep on copying off from <a href="">other sources</a>, i'm just lazy so i got to work to make something to do it for me.

 <input id="input_raw" type="text" class="w-100" onkeyup="refreshOutput()">